Scott Mayfield: Personal life

-Mayfield's older brother, Patrick, is a captain in the United States Air Force, and his younger sister Sarah is an interior designer.
+Mayfield's older brother, Patrick, is a Major in the United States Air Force, and his younger sister Sarah is an interior designer.
 Patrick was honored as one of the "Military Heroes of the Game" at an Islanders game in February 2020.
-He proposed to his fiancé Emily Bayless in 2019 while rehabbing his ankle injury, and they planned on marrying in 2020.
+He proposed to his fiancé in 2019 while rehabbing his ankle injury, and they planned on marrying in 2020.
 However, due to the COVID-19 pandemic, their wedding was delayed.